 Example Integration

-A minimal Node.js backend implementing all three callbacks.
+A minimal Node.js backend implementing all three callbacks with signature verification.

 Server